ayoolaolafenwa/PixelLib/Tutorials/change_video_bg.md

 output_video_name="output_video.mp4")
 ```

-It is similar to the code we used to blur camera frames.
+It is similar to the code we used to blur camera's frames.
 The only difference is that we called the function *color_camera*.
 We performed the same routine, replaced the video filepath to capture and added the same parameters.

 ## Grayscale Video Background